SolaceSamples/solace-samples-java/README.md

 ## Structure of Samples
 There are two types of samples available:
-1. `samples/src/main/java/com/solace/patterns` demonstrates how to implement key message exchange patterns using the API.
+1. `samples/src/main/java/com/solace/patterns` runnable simple applications demonstrating how to implement key message exchange patterns using the API.
-1. `samples/src/main/java/com/solace/snippets` demonstrates how to use specific features of the API.
+1. `samples/src/main/java/com/solace/snippets` coding examples demonstrating how to use specific features of the API.

 ## Building